Brilliant Imperfection

 About the FIG:

 Disability Studies is an important and growing interdisciplinary academic field.
-If you have or think you may have an interest in disability issues and/or the Disability Studies Minor at UO, this is the FIG for you.
-Both courses within the FIG, PHIL 335 Medical Ethics and WGS 221 Bodies and Power, take disability as a major theme (among others) and both count toward the minor.
-Even if you are not interested in the minor, however, the two classes will connect in interesting ways that will make your first term at UO a memorable intellectual journey.
+If you have or think you may have an interest in disability issues, professions that serve disabled people, and/or the Disability Studies Minor at UO, this is the FIG for you.
+Both courses within the FIG, ENG 386 Bodies in Comics and WGS 221 Bodies and Power, take disability as a major theme (among others) and both count toward the minor and toward Core Education requirements in Areas of Inquiry and Cultural Literacy.
+Even if you are not interested in the minor, however, the two classes will connect in vital ways that will make your first term at UO a memorable intellectual journey.

 Deep-Dive FIG: Please note this FIG contains an intermediate course at the 300-level.
 This course has been vetted by First Year Programs to ensure first-term students can achieve success.
 The instructor will be available to assist students along the way.